Make your own homemade powdered laundry detergent with simple, non-toxic ingredients that are both effective and safe for skin.

 Washing Soda: Definitely a must for making your own detergent.
 It’s great for a laundry booster, homemade laundry soap, grease, tough stains, all purpose cleaner, carpet stains, grill cleaner and more.
 Washing soda is alkaline and that alkalinity allows it to act as a solvent to remove tough stains and grime from clothes.
 It’s usually used in commercial detergent to treat hard water.

 The washing soda binds to the minerals that make water hard and allows the detergent to be absorbed into the fibers to clean clothes.
 The sodium carbonate softens the water and helps lift dirt and stains from the clothes.

 Washing soda is made from baking soda – just spread out on a thin layer on a baking sheet and bake in a 400 degree oven for 1 hour.
 Stir, and re-spread out into a single layer, and bake an additional hour.
 Store in a tightly covered container.

 Soap: A rich, coconut based soap is best, something with a high fat content.
 We recommend Dr. Bronner’s or, Kirk’s Castile Soap.

-Making your own detergent is rather easy – you’ll want to make sure you have a food processor relatively handy because that will be your means to converting the soap and the washing soda to a fine powder.
+Making your own homemade powdered laundry deterrgent is SO easy.
+You’ll want to make sure you have a food processor relatively handy because that will be your means to converting the soap and the washing soda to a fine powder.